Liz's advice on finance, credit, frugal living practices, & anything monetary is from the 'school of hard knocks,' research, & experience.

 I had just put in a brand-new black ink cartridge, as I knew I had some estimates and invoices to print, and my daughter wanted to make a few copies she needed for something.
 I knew the color ink was low, but knowing I was only making black and white copies, I did not perceive a problem.

 Wrong!
-I attempted to print the first document, and up came an error message telling me the color ink was low, and to replace the cartridge.
+I attempted to print the first document, and up came an error message telling me the color ink was low and to replace the cartridge.
 (Ok, duh!
 I knew that.)
 The problem arose when a further message stated, "Press 'cancel' to proceed with non-printing operations."
-At first I mis-read that message, and thought that I could continue with B&W printing.**

 Only later did I discover my mistake in reading the error message, but that did not make me any happier.
 I was still annoyed that the thing was demanding color ink to make black-and-white prints!
 That has never been an issue with any other color-capable printer I've owned.